Author: Author: Dr Amanda Oakley, Dermatologist, Waikato Hospital, 2003.

 Patients are usually able to return to normal daytime activities immediately after sclerotherapy.
 They should walk for at least thirty minutes a day, especially for the first few days following the procedure.
 Vigorous physical activities such as weight lifting or aerobics classes are not advised during this time.

-In most cases, the pain, discomfort and swelling associated with the veins disappears within days, and the vessels slowly resolve over several months.
+In most cases, the pain, discomfort and swelling associated with the veins disappear within days, and the vessels slowly resolve over several months.
 Serious complications following sclerotherapy are rare.

 © 2019 DermNet New Zealand Trust.